 The library at Frank Phillips College is part of the Harrington Library Consortium (HLC), which is a group of 130 libraries in the north Texas area.

 It means that you will be able to get a library card here and check books out at any of the 100+ libraries that belong to the HLC.
 A map list of libraries and cities can be found here.

 You can either visit the library in person and fill out a paper form or fill out the online form.
 Please note that you need to know your student ID number in order to complete the online form.
 If you do not know your student ID number, please contact Jason Price at (806) 457-4200 x 787 or email@example.com.

 *For off campus access, please visit your student portal and look for the “Passwords for library databases” document on the front page.

-(a group of 50 different databases for magazines and newspapers)
+(a group of about 70 different databases for magazines, newspapers, and more)

 (a group of 10 databases including audio books)

 (a database with academic articles on a range of topics from life sciences, language and literature, history, political science, sociology, and more)

 (a database containing peer-review life science articles for student and faculty research)

 How to log in: